 Most competitions require you to fill out an entry form.
 Many also have a fee attached, although quite a few of these allow young writers to enter for free).
 You are likely to be disqualified simply because you haven’t included the requested form with your entry.
 Check, too, whether you should submit by email, post or online.

 Your entry will also be discarded if you do not adhere to the specified word limit.
-In the examples I’ve used so far, both the Trudy Graham/Julie Lewis Award and the KSP Short Fiction Prize have a word limit of 2000 words, while the Scribe Nonfiction Prize wants entries between 5,000 and 10,000 words.
-Sometimes, as in the 2017 Hilarie Lindsay Young Writers Short Story Competition, word limit depends on your particular age group.
+Sometimes, the word limit will depend on your particular age group.
 Usually, page numbers, cover pages etc. are not included in the overall word count.

 Have you written a short story?
 Then by all means, submit it to the KSP Short Fiction Prize, but not the Scribe Nonfiction Prize.
 Similarly, if you’ve written a poem, then you need to find a competition that is calling for poetry.
 It may sound obvious but, apparently, it’s not to everyone.